tommeswick/phase_field_fracture_optimal_control/paper.md

 loop [@BeMeVe07], [@HiPiUlUl09], [@Troe09].

-The following numerical experiment was developed as an example for the DOpElib library[@dopelib], which has already been referenced in several scientific publications; see https://winnifried.github.io/dopelib/publications.html .
+The following numerical experiment was developed as an example for the DOpElib library [@dopelib], which has already been referenced in several scientific publications; see https://winnifried.github.io/dopelib/publications.html .
 While existing examples in DOpElib solve PDEs with phase-field fracture, they do not include optimization of fractures.
-Therefore, our novel codebase presents a powerful tool for researchers and practitioners.
+Therefore, our codebase presents a novel and powerful tool for researchers and practitioners.
-This implementation not only advances theoretical research based on [@JCP2022], but also supports practical applications in fracture mechanics.
+This implementation not only advances computational research based on [@JCP2022], but also supports practical applications in fracture mechanics.

 # Mathematical formulation and numerical solution